Generating faster algorithms for d-Path Vertex Cover: Applying -Algorithm to -PVC

-It is easy to see that \textsc{$d$-PVC} equals \FSVD{} for $\F = \{P_d\}$.
-For the $(\F,\A,\beta)$-Algorithm to work for interesting values of $\beta$, we need to provide a set of handmade rules $\A$ that are correct for \textsc{$d$-PVC} and run in desired time.
-We are going to provide only two handmade reduction rules.
-After we present the rules, we also discuss how they influence the $\mathit{Handled}_{\A}$ function.
+For the $(\F,\A,\beta)$-Algorithm to work for interesting values of $\beta$, we provide two handmade polynomial time reduction rules to $\A$ that are correct for \textsc{$d$-PVC}.
+After we present the rules, we also discuss the appropriate $\mathit{Handled}_{\A}$ function.